 Online Learning Community: Inclusive Pedagogy

 Each semester, a 7-week teaching circle is offered online via MyCourses.
 This circle focuses on how to incorporate inclusive teaching activities and habits into the classroom experience to better serve today’s college student’s culturally-informed learning.
-Tenured, non-tenured, adjunct faculty and teaching staff are welcomed to participate.
+Tenured, non-tenured, adjunct faculty, teaching staff and graduate students are welcomed to participate.